Linking the Singularities of Cosmological Correlators: Lifting: From Flat Space to de Sitter

 which reduces to the known expressions for $\ell=1, 2$~\cite{Maldacena:2011nz,Bzowski:2013sza,Farrow:2018yni,Baumann:2020dch}.
 Note also that the correlators arising from curvature couplings have a double copy-like structure~\cite{Farrow:2018yni,Jain:2021qcl, Jain:2021vrv}.

 \end{itemize}

-Interestingly, reintroducing factors of $i$, so that these three-point functions have vanishing cuts, results in these wavefunction coefficients being purely imaginary when $\ell$ is odd.
-(An exception to this rule is $\langle J_\ell J_\ell \vp\rangle$, which is purely imaginary for all spins).
-Consequently, the corresponding in-in correlation functions actually vanish due to a cancellation between the two branches of the contour.
-This occurs, for example, for the Yang--Mills three-point correlator.
+Interestingly, reintroducing factors of $i$, so that these three-point functions have vanishing cuts, we see that in some cases the wavefunction coefficients drop out of the square of the wavefunction.
+This causes the corresponding in-in correlation functions to vanish due to a cancellation between the two branches of the contour.
+An example where this happens is $\langle J_\ell J_\ell \vp\rangle$, for which the wavefunction coefficient is pure imaginary and the polarization structure is even under taking the complex conjugate.\footnote{More generally, the contribution to the in-in correlator will vanish whenever the form factor is invariant under flipping the sign of all its energies, as is elaborated on in~\cite{Cabass:2021fnw}. }